ClickCease

 Traffic volume and speed is key

-For example, the intersection of Edinger Avenue and Beach Boulevard, in Huntington Beach, is joint second in terms of accident numbers and top of the table of most injuries.
-This area sees a huge volume of traffic, sitting next to a major shopping area, as well as the on/off ramps of the I-405 freeway at its main entrance to the city.
+For example, the intersection of Edinger Avenue and Beach Boulevard in Huntington Beach is joint second in terms of accident numbers and top of the table of most injuries.
+This area sees a huge volume of traffic, sitting next to a major shopping area and the on/off ramps of the I-405 freeway at its main entrance to the city.
 It is no wonder that such intersections become accident black spots.

 Orange County City Data